 Another artist who has been highly prolific over the past few years.
 He paints regularly in London and travels extensively both to paint around the country and the world.
 His style keeps evolving and he keeps pushing himself to master new styles.
 His sweets and balloons have drawn plaudits and he has got himself a reputation as a must see artist.
 We’ve covered his work a number of times but most significantly in 2016 when, at the BSMT Space gallery in London, he hosted his first solo show.

 An artist whose roots go back to the birth of graffiti culture in the UK.
 There is no-one closer to the heart of the scene than Inkie, a contemporary and many time artistic partner of Banksy himself.
 Inkie was once arrested as part of the largest nationwide crackdown on graffiti when in 1989 the homes of 72 suspected graffiti artists were invaded across the south west in what was the UK’s largest ever operation against graffiti.
 Inkie had been on the radar for a while as a potential ringleader for the whole scene.
-You can see Inkie speak about his career in the interview below or on youtube here.
+You can see Inkie speak about his career on youtube here.

 Based in London Irony has been pumping out the work over recent years.
 Often collaborating with fellow artist Boe, the two have become known for their large impressive and detailed murals of animals and birds.
 Individually Irony’s work covers other topics too and his is a body of work that is increasingly getting bigger and more impressive.
 Possibly one of his most popular pieces though is a much loved collaboration with Boe featuring a Chihuahua in Poplar, you can check that out here.